Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Introduction

-\begin{itemize} \item We establish a novel information-theoretic framework for 3D UAV swarm formation design that explicitly quantifies the interdependence between spatial geometry, heterogeneous sensor modalities, and cooperative perception performance.
-By leveraging FIM determinant maximization as the optimization criterion, our framework provides a principled approach to determine information-optimal formation configurations in versatile task environment where conventional homogeneous formation strategies fail to exploit multimodal sensing synergies.
+\item We establish a novel information-optimal framework for 3D UAV swarm formation design that explicitly quantifies the interdependence between spatial geometry, heterogeneous sensor modalities, and cooperative perception performance.
+By leveraging FIM determinant maximization as the optimization criterion, our framework provides a principled approach to determine information-optimal formation allocations in versatile perception environments where conventional homogeneous formation strategies fail to exploit multimodal sensing synergies.

-\item We formulate and solve a formation transition problem that addresses the FOV-oriented formation configuration under practical operational constraints.
+\item We formulate and solve a formation transition problem that addresses the FOV-oriented formation allocation under practical operational constraints.
 The proposed optimization model uniquely balances sensing information gain against FOV coverage completeness, communication overhead, and sensor payload costs.
-It incorporates realistic constraints including directional sensing limitations, inter-UAV interference effects, and heterogeneous payload capabilities that are typically neglected in existing literature.
+It incorporates realistic constraints including directional FOV limitations, inter-UAV interference effects, and heterogeneous payload capabilities that are neglected in existing literature.

-\item We develop a Lyapunov-stable distributed flight control strategy that guarantees energy-efficient formation transitions during dynamic operations.
-The control law employs a logarithmic potential field to ensure smooth trajectory generation with bounded control authority, provably minimizing unnecessary maneuvers and energy consumption while achieving asymptotic stability.
-Extensive simulations demonstrate that our integrated approach achieves significant improvements over conventional benchmarks in terms of localization accuracy, coverage robustness, and energy efficiency under both aerial and ground target search scenarios.
+\item We develop a Lyapunov-stable distributed flight controller for energy-efficient formation transitions during dynamic operations.
+The control scheme employs a logarithmic potential field to ensure smooth trajectories with bounded control authority.
+This design provably minimizes unnecessary maneuvers and energy consumption while guaranteeing asymptotic flight stability.
+Extensive simulations show that our integrated approach achieves significant improvements over benchmarks in localization accuracy, coverage robustness, and energy efficiency across both aerial and ground target-search scenarios.

 \end{itemize}